Low-Carb Greek Pork Tacos (Video)

 - 8 low-carb whole wheat tortillas (see notes)

-- Greek Salsa for serving, or other toppings as desired
+- Greek Salsa ingredients for serving, or other toppings as desired

 Cooking Liquid Ingredients: